jessefreeman/ai-for-dev/03_selecting_models/03_02_pick_the_right_model_for_your_memory.md

 ---
 title: "Pick the Right Model for Your Memory"
-parent: "03 Selecting Models"
+parent: "Selecting Models"
-order: 2
+nav_order: 2
 ---
 # Pick the Right Model for Your Memory